OpenEvalProject/evals/manuscripts/elife-80494/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/026axqv54 State Key Laboratory of Pharmaceutical Biotechnology, Department of Vascular Surgery, The Affiliated Drum Tower Hospital of Nanjing University Medical School Nanjing China
+1. State Key Laboratory of Pharmaceutical Biotechnology, Department of Vascular Surgery, The Affiliated Drum Tower Hospital of Nanjing University Medical School Nanjing China ([ROR:026axqv54](https://ror.org/026axqv54))
-2. https://ror.org/01rxvg760 Jiangsu Key Laboratory of Molecular Medicine, Medical School of Nanjing University Nanjing China
+2. Jiangsu Key Laboratory of Molecular Medicine, Medical School of Nanjing University Nanjing China ([ROR:01rxvg760](https://ror.org/01rxvg760))
 3. The Second Affiliated Hospital, School of Public Health, State Key Laboratory of Experimental Hematology, Zhejiang University School of Medicine Hangzhou China
-4. https://ror.org/03qryx823 Faculty of Biotechnology and Food Engineering, Technion Israel Institute of Technology Haifa Israel
+4. Faculty of Biotechnology and Food Engineering, Technion Israel Institute of Technology Haifa Israel ([ROR:03qryx823](https://ror.org/03qryx823))
 5. Department of Physiology, Biophysics and Neuroscience, Cinvestav Mexico Mexico

 † Corresponding author

 ## Abstract

 Postmenopausal atherosclerosis (AS) has been attributed to estrogen deficiency.
 However, the beneficial effect of hormone replacement therapy (HRT) is lost in late postmenopausal women with atherogenesis.
 We asked whether aging-related iron accumulation affects estrogen receptor α (ERα) expression, thus explaining HRT inefficacy.
 A negative correlation has been observed between aging-related systemic iron deposition and ERα expression in postmenopausal AS patients.
-In an ovariectomized Apoe mouse model, estradiol treatment had contrasting effects on ERα expression in early versus late postmenopausal mice.
+In an ovariectomized Apoe-/- mouse model, estradiol treatment had contrasting effects on ERα expression in early versus late postmenopausal mice.
 ERα expression was inhibited by iron treatment in cell culture and iron-overloaded mice.
 Combined treatment with estradiol and iron further decreased ERα expression, and the latter effect was mediated by iron-regulated E3 ligase Mdm2.
 In line with these observations, cellular cholesterol efflux was reduced, and endothelial homeostasis was disrupted.
 Consequently, AS was aggravated.
 Accordingly, systemic iron chelation attenuated estradiol-triggered progressive AS in late postmenopausal mice.
 Thus, iron and estradiol together downregulate ERα through Mdm2-mediated proteolysis, providing a potential explanation for failures of HRT in late postmenopausal subjects with aging-related iron accumulation.
-This study suggests that immediate HRT after menopause, along with appropriate iron chelation, might provide benefits from AS. -/-
+This study suggests that immediate HRT after menopause, along with appropriate iron chelation, might provide benefits from AS.

 ## Introduction